 Diffraction limiting sets in at ƒ/8 with this lens, but there is no noticeable impact on sharpness until ƒ/16, and more so at ƒ/22.

 There is a bit of a story with chromatic aberration, and it is most obvious at 12mm, where the corner performance numbers are off the chart.
 It's summarized with this crop from our viewfinder accuracy chart:

-This ranks as some of the most impressive chromatic aberration we've ever seen in a lens, and it's important to note that this is with the camera's automatic chromatic aberration correction operating.
+This ranks as some of the most dramatic chromatic aberration we've ever seen in a lens, and it's important to note that this is with the camera's automatic chromatic aberration correction operating.
 While in-camera CA correction can sometimes work wonders, in this case, the Panasonic GX1 test body could correct only some of it, leaving quite a bit in shots captured at 12mm.
 Your mileage may vary, depending on the camera body you're using, but our admittedly elderly former test body (an Olympus EP-1) had more trouble knocking down the CA than did the GX1.
 Bottom line, unless your camera has some really major CA-reducing chops, you're going to see a lot of CA in your shots taken at 12mm.
 The good news is that CA comes down to much more reasonable levels as you zoom towards longer focal lengths: as you can see in our sample images.